thebernardlim/thebernardlim.github.io/_posts/2021-08-13-appservice-disable-temporarily-save-costs.md

 ![App Services Scale Down](/img/posts/2021-08-13-appservice-disable-temporarily-save-costs/appservice_scale_down.png)

 When the apps are ready to be used once more, scale back up to your preferred plan.

+No deletion required.
+Simple, effective and saves unnecessary costs!

 ---